Yellowhead Fire

 Celebrating Inuit Food Sovereignty

-This Yellowhead Fire will be a celebration of Inuit food and Inuit food knowledge.
-Yellowhead School will host Inuit Elders and leaders in Inuit food sovereignty to discuss their community’s work on the Inuksiutit project, including community-based videography and photography to document hunting, harvesting, and food processing and preparation.
-This Fire will include the opportunity to taste Inuit food delicacies.
+This Yellowhead Fire celebrated Inuit food and Inuit food knowledge.
+Yellowhead School hosted Inuit Elders and leaders in Inuit food sovereignty to discuss their community’s work on the Inuksiutit project, including community-based videography and photography to document hunting, harvesting, and food processing and preparation.
+This Fire included the opportunity to taste Inuit food delicacies.

 NOVEMBER 21, 2024